 Unfortunately, the sound of the gun shot echoed throughout the mall.
 Any knew he was on borrowed time now.
 If he couldn’t get free in the next few seconds, he was going to be cornered by the horde.

-The zombie opened it’s mouth to take a bite out of Andy’s arm, but the boy managed to send his elbow into the thing’s nose.
+The zombie opened it’s mouth to take a bite out of his arm, but the boy managed to send his elbow into the thing’s nose.
 It stumbled but it didn’t let go.
-Its teeth snapped with a frightening snap as it tried to pull itself closer to the meet.
+Its teeth snapped with a frightening sound as it tried to pull itself closer to the meet.

 In his peripheral, Andy could see corpses were appearing from the escalators.
 Others were converging on his location from the other side of the second floor.

 He knew this was it.
-His first few minutes on his own in the Zombie Apocalypse and he couldn’t cut.
+His first few minutes on his own in the Zombie Apocalypse and he couldn’t cut it.
 Anne would be so disappointed in him.
 All bets were off.
 Panic set in.

 Andy couldn’t raise his gun to shoot because his free arm was busy holding back the corpse’s snapping mouth.
 He had to get free.
 He could hear Anne’s voice in his head.